 (11) Therefore encourage one another and build one another up, just as you are doing.

 He reminds them here how this day will affect those who do not believe, they will be caught unaware, and sudden destruction will come upon them.
 However, he tells the believers that day will not surprise them as they continue to be encouraged.
-They understand that he is coming, he is bringing the dead with him for resurrection, and if we have remained till that time, we will be changed and caught up with them.
+They understand that he is coming, he is bringing those who have died with him, and if we have remained till that time, we will be changed and caught up with them.
 He tells us this catching away and gathering with Christ is because God has not destined us for wrath.
 The wrath is for those who are caught up in the things of the world and remain on the earth and will immediately meet with destruction.

 Paul for some reason finds it necessary to write to them again concerning this subject of this last day.
 He finds his previous instructions either misunderstood, which seems unlikely having been done with such clarity and straightforwardness, or misguided.
 It seems more likely they had been influenced by an opposing view or some rhetoric that changed and confused his previous instructions.
 For whatever reason, it became necessary for him to write a second time.